Machias Seal Island: Conflict in grey zone

 Machias Seal Island, called "Mechyses Seal Island", as it appears on Cyprian Southack's 1731 map.

 The "grey zone" is a 39 nmi gap between Canada and the United States that was designated in 1977.
 Without clear ownership of the area, both countries assert fishing efforts that have strained the lobster population and its respective economies.
 Rules and rights over the "grey zone" are governed by political and social factors, such as increased lobster fishing efforts and different management styles, which becomes a source of conflict when more than one entity seeks to control the space.
 These political and social factors accentuate resource competition and eventually lead to conflict.
 The Department of Fisheries and Oceans (DFO) governs the Canadian lobster fisheries, but the United States' fisheries are governed both by the federal and the state governments.
-The Atlantic States Marine Fisheries Commission governs the federal zone of 3 nmi and 200 nmi off of Maine, and the state government controls the area within 3 nmi offshore.
+The Atlantic States Marine Fisheries Commission governs the federal zone between 3 nmi and 200 nmi off of Maine, and the state government controls the area within 3 nmi offshore.

 Canada and the United States separately manage their fisheries' guidelines regarding the use of the "grey zone."
 The international grey zone boundary led to a fishery dispute between Canadian and US lobster fishers that began in August 2002, when climate change began pushing lobster migration to the area.
 Within the disputed territory, Canadian and American trap fishers compete to fish for a valuable marine resource, lobster, and do not agree on management and conservation efforts.
 Fishers from both countries are impacted by drivers of change, including an economic imperative for growth, historical institutional failure in managing the ocean and coastal environment, and a changing social-ecological environment.